earthly/website/blog/_posts/2022-02-16-golang-grpc-example.md

 {% include cta/cta1.html %}

 [^1]:
   Yet another option is to use grpc-web to call grpc end points from client side JavaScript.
-You can find more out about this in the [gRPC-Gateway FAQ](https://grpc-ecosystem.github.io/grpc-gateway/docs/faq/#what-is-the-difference-between-the-grpc-gateway-and-grpc-web)
+You can find more out about this on [grpc-web's GitHub page](https://github.com/grpc/grpc-web).
+See also a comparison on the [gRPC-Gateway FAQ](https://grpc-ecosystem.github.io/grpc-gateway/docs/faq/#what-is-the-difference-between-the-grpc-gateway-and-grpc-web).